Builders and Restorers

 At least now we know why the helm was so hard to turn...
 Someone in their wisdom has inserted a bare steel inch shaft into a mild steel, un-galvanised inch internal tube!
 There was no room for rust, it was an interference fit!
 And no room for grease, even if they had of thought of fitting a greaser, which they had not!
 I ran out of metal sawing blades for my power saw before I could finally cut the last remaining 4 inches of tube out of the bottom of the hull, very frustrating..

 However more blades bought via our EBay page, so next time I go down there that offending rudder tube will be out.

-The new rudder stock and tube will have a bearing and a greaser!
-And I have a longer stronger tiller to fit!!
+If he fits a new rudder stock and tube, it will have a bearing and a greaser!
+And have a longer stronger tiller to fit!!

 Whilst we were there we realised the mast was missing!
 It had been moved a couple of hundred yards away and left beside the road on a grass verge!!!
 Amazed that the rigging screws had not been stolen!

 We stripped the mast and brought it back.
 I realised it was a 'Bowman' mast, the sort supplied as a kit 40 years ago.
 What ever happened to kit masts... suppose they disappeared along with the 'backyard boat builders'.
 Very few have the time, inclination, money, expertise, to build or repair a boat these days, especially it seems a wooden one!